Seyran23/Seyran23/README.md

 ### Hi, I'm Seyran 👋

-CS Master's student at ELTE Budapest, focused on backend engineering — building Node.js services (NestJS, Express) with an emphasis on distributed systems, data consistency, and the patterns that keep services correct under load.
+CS Master's student, focused on backend engineering — building Node.js services (NestJS, Express) with an emphasis on distributed systems, data consistency, and the patterns that keep services correct under load.
 I also build on the frontend side with